Hybrid Quantum-Classical Search Algorithms: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Fran\c{c}ois Le~Gall and Aleksandrs Belovs for fruitful discussions.
 I would like to thank Aleksandrs Belovs for bringing to my attention the result by Ambainis et al.~on semi-classical oracles.
-This work was supported by JSPS KAKENHI Grant Number JP20H05966 and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0120319794.
+Finally, I would like to thank anonymous reviewers for pointing out some flaws in the earlier version of this work, in particular, the proof of Theorem~\ref{thm:mainTechA} in Section~\ref{ssec:decProofEnd}.